Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 #3.
 The Japanese Yen (JPY)

-The Japanese Yen is the most traded currency of Asia.
+The Japanese Yen is the most traded currency in Asia.
 The Yen reflects Japanese manufacturing-export strength.

 #4.
 The Great British Pound (GBP)

 The Great British Pound is the fourth most traded currency due to high liquidity.
-The GBP has high value due to its relative association to peers like USD.
+The GBP has a high value due to its relative association with peers like USD.

 #5.
 The Canadian Dollar (CAD)

 The Canadian Dollar is the world’s foremost commodity currency.
-The CAD has a high correlation with crude and the neighboring currency USD.
+The CAD has a high correlation with crude and the neighboring USD currency.

 #6.
 The Swiss Franc (CHF)

-The Swiss Franc is considered as safe heaven in forex markets because of its negative correlation to the Canadian dollar, Australian dollar and US treasury yields.
+The Swiss Franc is considered a safe haven in forex markets because of its negative correlation to the Canadian dollar, Australian dollar, and US treasury yields.

 #7.
 The Australian Dollar (AUD)